Planning is the single most important step that impacts the success of a website design project. Unfortunately, it’s the one far too many businesses

 Maybe you want them to read an educational article, register for an event, or download a free resource.
 Or maybe you just want them to contact you for a quote.
 These are the types of actions that can move your prospects further down the sales funnel until they’re ready to buy.

-As you’re working through the design and development process, think about what calls to action (CTAs) you can use to tell your visitors exactly what you want them to do.
+As you’re working through the website design and development process, think about what calls to action (CTAs) you can use to tell your visitors exactly what you want them to do.
 Make them clear, and concise and support them with strong benefits to encourage your visitors to take action.

 Now that you’ve got a strong foundation in place, you can start weaving the major elements of your site into your website development plan.
 These fall into three general categories: design, content, and functionality.
 Let’s address each one at a time.

 Design is often where teams get hung up in the website planning process.
 You, your marketing team, and your web designer often have different opinions and taste when it comes to design, which means personal preferences come into conflict.
-Establish a common ground by staying focused on the goals of the website, and how your design can help answer the 3 key questions above.
+Establish a common ground by staying focused on the goals of the website design, and how your design can help answer the 3 key questions above.

-Rather than trying to control every aspect of the design, define a direction, and let your web designers use their expertise to create something that aligns with your goals and your business.
+Rather than trying to control every aspect of the web design, define a direction, and let your web designers use their expertise to create something that aligns with your goals and your business.
 If you have any existing marketing materials, start there.
 Things like logos, brochures, colors, font choices, and styles give designers a good feel for who you are.

 Content is like the furnishings for your house.
 It’s all the stuff that goes inside that makes it home.
 For your website, that includes all the copy, images, video, audio, etc.

 When planning your content, think about what you already have.
-In most cases, you’ll have either an existing website or other marketing materials that you can pull information from.
+In most cases, you’ll have either an existing website design or other marketing materials that you can pull information from.
 Regardless, take the time to have a detailed conversation with your web developer so they have a clear picture of what your business is all about, all your products/services, and your unique selling proposition.

 Content isn’t just about what you say, it’s also about how you say it.
 Consider your tone of voice, and how you want your visitors to perceive you.
 For example, if you work in a medical field, you may want your patients to know you’re a trustworthy expert.
 Your tone of voice might be professional and empathetic.
 On the other hand, if you’re a clothing retailer, a fun, informal tone may fit you better.